Defi-API-Aggregator/Docs/README.md

 # Docs

-UniFi provides makes access to any Defi protocol in just a single line of code.
+UniFi provides access to any Defi protocol in just a single line of code.
 Currently Unifi has integrated Uniswap with methods to do swaps, approve and get swap quote in uniswap all in a single line, as of now we support goerli chain.

 In the coming up weeks:
 1) We will be integrating protocols like Aave, 1inch and more methods from Uniswap